Combodo/iTop/readme.txt

 #730 	Leaving temporary files when performing a backup of the data during installation
 #1145   Two connections between a connectable CI and a network device must have different ports
 #1146   History not reflecting a modification of the connection between a connectable CI and a network device
+#1147   Identical links not always modified as expected